Prachikdhunde04/Salary-Predictor/README.md

 ---

-##Testing
+## 🧪 Testing

-Manual testing done with various job titles and edge cases Model performance validated using test split
+- ✅ Manual testing with various job titles and edge cases
+- ✅ Model performance evaluated using:
+  - R² Score
+  - Mean Squared Error (MSE)
+- ✅ Test/Train split to validate model generalization
 ---

-##🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -m 'Add your message'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

 ---